kmeister/catvehicle_challenge/README.md

 #### Laser Data Node Parameters
 The following parameters can be used to modify the behavior of the Laser Data Node.
 Defualt values are in parentheses.
 * **/laser_data/max_range** (45) - Laser Scan points beyond this distance will be excluded from the point cloud produced by the Laser Data Node
-## Requirements
-The following requirements have been implemented by this package.
-Instructions for how to verify each requirement can be found in docs/meister-RequirementsVerification.pdf.
-A or B baseline status is denoted in parentheses

-### 1. Lidar Filter Node
-1.1.
-(B) The Lidar Filter Node shall produce a filtered dataset from the /catvehicle/lidar_points topic
-  1.1.1 (B) A distance threshold filter shall be used to exclude objects less than 1.5 m from the velodyne sensor in the horizontal plan in order to exclude the hood of the car
-  1.1.2 (B) A distance threshold filter shall be used to exclude the points returned from the extents of the /catvehicle/lidar_points topic.
-  1.1.3 (B) A height threshold filter shall be used to exclude the ground or near ground (< 0.2m) detections.

-### 2. State Update Node
-2.1 (B) The State Update Node shall transform the position of the points in the point cloud output from the Lidar Filter into the /catvehicle/odom coordinate system.
-2.2 (B) The State Update Node shall publish the transformed data to the /meister/transformed_lidar_points topic.

-### 3. Vehicle Status Monitor Node
-3.1 (B) The vehicle status monitor shall publish "in_motion" to the "/meister/vehicle_status" topic when CAT Vehicle linear velocity exceeds a parameterized value
-3.2 (B) The vehicle status monitor shall publish "stopped" to the "/meister/vehicle_status" topic when CAT Vehicle linear velocity falls below a parameterized value after having been in motion.
-3.3 (B) The vehicle status monitor shall publish "started" to the "meister/vehicle_status" topic upon first receiving a message from the "/catvehicle/vel" topic.

-### 4. Obstacle Detector Node
-4.1 (B) The Obstacle Detector Node shall consume the filtered and transformed point cloud from the State Update Model to identify objects within the arc of the CAT Vehicle’s Lidar sensor which are taller than 0.2 Meters.
-  4.1.1 (B) The Obstacle Detector Node shall publish data to the “/detections” topic containing polygons encompassing the footprint of detected objects.
-  4.1.2 (A) The Obstacle Detector Node shall combine lidar points within 0.5 m of each other  in the X/Y plane into a single object.
-  4.1.3 (B) Polygons shall be axis aligned (catvehicle/odom coordinate system) bounding rectangles.
-4.2 (B) (B) The Obstacle Detector shall be capable of producing a gazebo world file within 60 seconds of receiving a message indicating the vehicle has come to rest after having previously been in motion.
-  4.2.1 (B) The world file shall contain a single axis aligned (in the fixed global coordinate system) bounding volume for each object detected by the Obstacle Detector Node.
-  4.2.2 (B) Bounding volume height shall be the maximum height of any lidar or laser detections used by the Obstacle Detector Node to produce a “/detections” message for that object.
-4.3 (A) The obstacle detector node shall be capable of utilizing both the data from the State Update Node and the Laser Data Node for producing obstacle detections.

-### 5. Laser Data Node
-5.1 (A) The Laser Data Node shall be responsible for generating a point cloud from the laser detections from the “/catvehicle/front_laser_points” topic in the “/catvehicle/odom” coordinate system.

 # Dependencies
 * Ubuntu 14.04